Pyranometer for measuring total solar radiation

 Electronics are set up to give accurate solar irradiance readings.
 They measure the voltage or current produced, usually shown in watts per square meter (W/m²).

 Solar radiation sensors cosine response time quickly.
 They use the Modbus RTU protocol.
 The CDG-10B meets the ISO 9060:2018 standard.
-It has a spectral response range of 300-1100 μm.
+It has a spectral sensitivity response range of 300-1100 μm.

 Pyranometers measure total solar radiation.
 This includes both direct sunlight and scattered light.
 They can measure a wide range of light.